Luminescence dating: Conditions and accuracy

-All sediments and soils contain trace amounts of radioactive isotopes of elements such as potassium, uranium, thorium, and rubidium.
-These slowly decay over time and the ionizing radiation they produce is absorbed by mineral grains in the sediments such as quartz and potassium feldspar.
-The radiation causes charge to remain within the grains in structurally unstable "electron traps".
-The trapped charge accumulates over time at a rate determined by the amount of background radiation at the location where the sample was buried.
-Stimulating these mineral grains using either light (blue or green for OSL; infrared for IRSL) or heat (for TL) causes a luminescence signal to be emitted as the stored unstable electron energy is released, the intensity of which varies depending on the amount of radiation absorbed during burial and specific properties of the mineral.
+Background ionizing radiation around the minerals—for instance quartz or potassium feldspar—buried in the ground causes charge to build up within the minerals.
+The sources of this natural radiation are cosmic rays and trace amounts of radioactive isotopes of elements such as potassium, uranium, thorium, and rubidium.

+The trapped charge accumulates over time at a rate determined by the amount of background radiation at that location.
+Exposure to light causes the charge to quickly decay and produce light; however, if these mineral grains are stimulated using either light (blue or green for OSL; infrared for IRSL) or heat (for TL), a luminescence signal is emitted as the stored electron energy is released, the intensity of which varies depending on the duration of burial (and hence radiation absorbed) and specific properties of the mineral.

-Most luminescence dating methods rely on the assumption that the mineral grains were sufficiently "bleached" at the time of the event being dated.
+Most luminescence dating methods rely on the assumption that the mineral grains were sufficiently exposed to light or "bleached" at the time of the event being dated.
 For example, in quartz a short daylight exposure in the range of 1–100 s before burial is sufficient to effectively "reset" the OSL dating clock.
 This is usually, but not always, the case with aeolian deposits, such as sand dunes and loess, and some water-laid deposits.